exercism/javascript/concepts/basics/about.md

 // => { food: "pear" }
 ```

-## Constant value (immutability)
+### Constant Value (Immutability)

-As a rule, on Exercism, and many other organisations and project style guides, don't mutate values that look like `const SCREAMING_SNAKE_CASE`.
+As a rule, on Exercism, and many other organizations and project style guides, don't mutate values that look like `const SCREAMING_SNAKE_CASE`.
 Technically the values _can_ be changed, but for clarity and expectation management on Exercism this is discouraged.
 When this _must_ be enforced, use [`Object.freeze(value)`][mdn-object-freeze].

 ```javascript
 const MY_VALUE_CONSTANT = Object.freeze({ food: 'apple' });